 Remitly is a money transfer service that offers two ways to send money to Thailand: bank transfers or cash pickups.

-If you use Remitly to transfer up to US$1,000 into a Thai bank account, there are two fees you need to pay:
+If you use Remitly to transfer up to US$1,000 into a Thai bank account, there are two costs to factor in:

-Moreover, Remitly charges an exchange rate fee that it doesn’t disclose.
+Remitly also charges an exchange rate margin that isn’t separately disclosed.

-Keep in mind the pickup fee for these banks may charge an additional fee of 0.25 percent of your transfer.
+Keep in mind these banks may charge an additional pickup fee of around 0.25 percent of your transfer.

 Others

 Wise and Remitly aren’t your only options for sending money online.
 If you want an alternative, take a look at our review on WorldRemit.
-In essence though, most of these companies are the same.
+Most of these services work the same way at the core: register, verify your ID, and initiate a transfer.

 There are always new ones popping up, though I haven’t seen any others that would make it worth switching.
-However, there is nothing preventing you from creating accounts with multiple companies, getting a quote, and then just using whichever offers the best rates.
+That said, nothing stops you from creating accounts with multiple companies, getting a quote, and using whichever offers the best rates.

 International Bank Transfers